hns/hns.github.com/_posts/2010-09-21-benchmark.md

 to take away from this benchmark, it's that performance is not a black and white thing.

-I think the big impact buffer and string allocation has on Node performance is due to design decisions in Node (for buffers) and V8 (for strings and memory management/garbage collection in general).
-I don't know Node well enough to say.
-Maybe someone in the know will chime in and provide some clue.
+There are two explanations I can think of for the big impact buffer and string allocation has on Node.
+One is that V8's memory management and garbage collection just is not built for the turnover rate tested in this benchmark.
+The other is that Node may have made design decision that optimize for specific things like direct kernel access to buffers, causing trade-offs in other areas.
+It's quite possible that it's a combination of things.
+Maybe someone who knows Node's internals better than I do will chime in and provide some clue.

-If you're interested in server-side JavaScript (and you should!) then take your time and look at different platforms.
-Many people sneer at the JVM for being a memory hog, and they're right.
+The JVM, on the other hand, proves to be solid platform for server applications with high memory turnover.
+Many people sneer at the JVM for its large memory footprint, and they have a point.
 But sometimes, on the server, using the memory that's available (and using it well) can be a virtue.

 Similarly, Rhino has not the best reputation among the JavaScript crowd.
 It's true that modern browser JS engines have left Rhino behind, and that's no